SeattleTestbed/docs/EducationalAssignments/ABStoragePartOne.md

 ## Building the security layer
 ----
-The following program is a basic and incomplete sample code for you to get an idea about writing security layer.
+The following program is a sample security layer, it is not complete and does not handle all cases required by the API.
 Remember, you have no idea how the attacker will try to penetrate your security layer, so it is important that you leave nothing to chance!